 Ease of Control/Dimmability

 LEDs are inherently compatible with control.
 It’s possible to operate LEDs virtually at any percentage of their rated power.
 Some LEDs are likely to dim into 10% of maximum light output.
-The exciting part is, running at less than the full power; they get more efficient, increasing the total lifespan.
+The exciting part is, that running at less than full power; they get more efficient, increasing the total lifespan.

 Basics of Planted Aquarium Lighting